 Lock Mode for School

 Lock Mode disables all functions except the SOS call and clock display.
 You schedule it through the app.
-During school hours, my son’s watch was essentially a regular watch that could still reach us in an emergency.
-Teachers appreciated this.
+During school hours, the watch becomes essentially a regular timepiece that can still reach a parent in an emergency, which teachers tend to appreciate.

 Calling, Texting, and Communication